andrereus/andrereus-blog/pages/home.md

 See more on [GitHub](https://github.com/andrereus).

-Also see social icons below for more about me.
+Also see social icons in the footer for more about me.